fburgerdev/beaver/README.md

 # Description
-C++ library for console and file logging
+>C++ library for console and file logging

-This project provides a logging class and macros that allow for formatted logging using different logging levels (Trace, Debug, Info, Warning, Error, Fatal).
-Thread safety is garantueed across all `Logger` instances.
+This project provides a *Logger* class that allows for formatted logging to the console (cout, cerr) and, optionally, to a logfile.

+Logs are labelled with and filtered by one of the following logging levels:
+- Trace (cout)
+- Debug (cout)
+- Info (cout)
+- Warning (cerr)
+- Error (cerr)
+- Fatal (cerr)

+*Thread-safety* is garantueed across all logger instances.

 # Interface
-The following interface is provided:
 ```cpp
 namespace Logging {
     // Level